AmericanMedicalAssociation/ama-style-guide-2/styleguide/source/_patterns/02-molecules/tags.md

 none

 ### Use Case
-Produce clickable links of categories of content.
+Produce clickable links to categories of content.
+Organize content into "buckets" that relate to user interests and business interests.

 ### Variables
 ~~~